 Getting Around China:

 Located 5 kilometers away from Kunming's city center, is the Wujiabei International Airport.
 It is the quickest and most convenient way to get around China.
-The Number 67, 56, 78, or 103 public bus lines go there.
+Number 67, 56, 78, or 103 public bus lines go there.
 The fee is one Yuan per person.
 To get there by taxi costs around 15 Yuan and takes around 25 minutes.
 Kunming is connected with all of China's major cities by air.

 By Train or Bus:

 Getting around China by train or bus is the most common way to get to most cities.
 It is recommended that visitors be cautious about their belongings and personal safety while using these two modes of transportation.
 Kunming has two main train stations.
 The Kunming Railway Station is located on Beijing Xi Lu Street and can be reached from the city center by bus lines 68, 80, and 23.
 It is the one most commonly used by visitors because most of the trains that go to places outside the region begin at this station.
 The Kunming North Railway Station is useful for visitors who wish to go to Vietnam.
 A train departs to Hanoi every Friday and Sunday.
 Kunming also has four bus stations.
 The South Bus Station which is across the street from the Kunming Railway Station is the most useful of the four for visitors.
-It has busses to most of the regions destinations.
-There are two basic kind of busses, Regular and Speedy.
-The Regular busses are slower and their condition is not as good as the Speedy ones.
+It has buses to most of the region's destinations.
+There are two basic kinds of busses, Regular and Speedy.
+The Regular buses are slower and their condition is not as good as the Speedy ones.

 View the following sample tours to explore the colorful Yunnan:

 Welcome to contact us for a tailor-made Yunnan tour.